bmaupin/js-civ5save/docs/format.md

 **Note: these are notes taken during research.
-For a more accurate description of the Civ5Save file format, see [../src/civ5saveproperties.js](../src/civ5saveproperties.json)**
+For a more up-to-date description of the Civ5Save file format, see [../src/Civ5SavePropertyDefinitions.js](../src/Civ5SavePropertyDefinitions.json)**

 | Section | Type | Sample values | Notes |
 | --- | --- | --- | --- |